 File Renaming Process

 The program looks for the folder name, as commanded on line 26 [formata].
-If found, it attempts to match the dates on the image files with those created by the program (specified by the user).
-When executed, the program creates a csv and html file with the user-defined dates and cropped dates.
-The goal is then to get the dates on the html file to match each other, by adding blank files and deleting extra files from the folder.
+If found, it attempts to compare the dates on the image files with those created by the program (specified by the user).
+When executed, the program creates a csv and html file with the user-defined expected date range for each image file and cropped sections of the image files containing the handwritten dates.
+The goal is then to get the dates on the html file to match the dates written on the original logbook pages, by adding blank files and deleting extra files from the folder.
 If done correctly, all of the dates in the logbook (program created dates) should match those on the image files (cropped images).

 When the dates mismatch, any extra files can go into a discard folder.
 For our purposes, we’ve just been calling it “ItemXX_Discards”.
 For example, if there are blank pages at the start of the html file, those can go into the discard folder.
+“Extra” files for a given day tend to occur when there are issues with the microfilm page, or when extraneous material (e.g. newspaper clippings) were inserted into the logbook: the microfilm process took several images of each page with the clipping covering portions of the logbook’s pages.
+The file to be discarded in such a case should be the file with the least amount of information covered by the clipping, usually the image where the clipping is on the right hand side of the ledger.
+These images should be re-photographed at a later date in collaboration with McGill Archives (Gordon Burr and Lori Podolsky).

 If any files are missing, a blank sheet called “missing.jpg” can be inserted in a way where it will go where needed.
 For example, if a file is missing for the first page of February 1st, 2nd and 3rd and the next file is 200, a “missing.jpg” file can be added that’s called Item_199_a to place it before the missing information.

 If data is in a 3-day format, use the program called “check_name_formata.py”.
 If the data is in a weekly format, use the program called “check_name_formatb.py”.
+The original program check_name.py” should be adjusted for each ledger type, especially for the number of days recorded on each page and the number of pages for each date range (e.g. format “A” has two pages of data for each 3-day period).
 If there are other problems, use your best judgment.

 Create folder titled “McGill Observatory”, with a folder inside called “1491”